Full-time: 4 years

 - Prepare to join a profession where high-calibre graduates are in great demand across the world

-- Meet rigorous standards on a degree accredited by The Geological Society and take your first step towards becoming a Chartered Geologist
+- Meet rigorous standards on our four-year BSc (Hons) Geology with Foundation Year degree which is accredited by The Geological Society and take your first step towards becoming a Chartered Geologist

 - Make the most of the exceptional geology of the Peak District National Park which lies right on our doorstep